Introduction to the Colon

 - He said: “I’ll be there in 10 minutes.” (informal)

-4 – Before Introducing Subtitles:
+4 – Before introducing subtitles

 In titles, colons are placed before subtitles to separate the main title from additional information.